MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 This parameter specifies an action or part of an action for the rule.

-The ApplyOME parameter specifies an action that encrypts messages and their attachments by using Office 365 Message Encryption.
+The ApplyOME parameter specifies an action that encrypts messages and their attachments by using Microsoft Purview Message Encryption.
 Valid values are:

 - $true: The message and attachments are encrypted.
 - $false: The message and attachments aren't encrypted.